 Channel capacity at future bridge crossings was estimated from StreamStats channel geometry, assuming trapezoidal cross-section up to the peak stage, which does not account for the overbank flooding that would occur during an extreme event in reality.
 Mannings n of 0.03 was assumed for all channels and tailwater impact was not included in this analysis.
 Longitudinal channel slope was assigned to determine what may be required to pass the 500-year event with approximately 1 foot of freeboard below the bottom of the bridge deck.
 Field survey is required to determine if the slope is achievable at each location.
-Bridge decks were assumed to be 2 feet thick and future freeboard is estimated below the bottom of the bridge deck.
-As shown in Table 2.1, the future crossing elevations at Sterritt Swamp and Tilly Swamp were based on the High Water Mark + 2 feet, while the other crossings had to be elevated further to pass the 500-year event.
+Bridge decks were assumed to be two feet thick (vertical) and future freeboard is estimated below the bottom of the bridge deck.